Barry Bonds, who holds the single-season and all-time home run records, still held back by steroids.

-A federal appeals court will hear Barry Bonds’ appeal of his obstruction of justice conviction early next year.
+A federal appeals court says it will reconsider Barry Bonds’ felony conviction for obstruction of justice.